ilpoviertola/V-AURA/README.md

 ## Demo

-We provide a demo notebook (```demo.ipynb```) to generate samples with the pre-trained model.
-Simply activate the environment and execute the cells in the notebook to generate samples.
+We provide a local demo notebook (```demo.ipynb```) and a [Google Colab](https://colab.research.google.com/drive/1mSK5dnv2YT1RWh-AYxKQs9yy1eM1DIzW?usp=sharing) notebook to generate samples with the pre-trained model.
+In the local version, simply activate the environment and execute the cells in the notebook to generate samples.
+On Google Colab just execute the cells.

 ## Data